-- of time dedicated to discussion of agenda items were more or less around the appropriate level.
-Discussions were livelier than those in the previous fiscal year due to clear identification of priority proposals and swift conclusion of discussions by the chairman of the Board as well as other improvements to proceedings. - The Company continued to provide systems for effectively supporting the Board of Directors in making management decisions through venues such as study sessions for outside directors and forums for discussions between outside directors and internal directors, executive officers, and the accounting auditor.
-In FY2019, the newly introduced informal exchanges of opinion with internal officers helped foster mutual understanding between outside directors and internal officers and thereby contributed to livelier discussions at meetings of the Board of Directors. - It is desirable for the Company to continue arranging informal exchanges of opinion between outside directors and internal officers to better utilize the insight of outside directors and contribute to more frank discussions.
+- The Board of Directors continues to make flexible management decisions amid the changing operating environment.
+Members of the Board of Directors are provided with the information necessary for exercising their oversight function in a timely and appropriate manner. - The Company continued to provide systems for effectively supporting the Board of Directors in making management decisions through venues such as study sessions for outside directors and forums for discussions between outside directors and internal directors, executive officers, and the accounting auditor.
+Steps were taken to contribute to livelier discussions at meetings of the Board of Directors, including the arrangement of small discussion forums for fostering mutual understanding between outside directors and internal officers. - It is desirable for the Company to resume the arrangement of meetings comprised of only outside directors, which were canceled in FY2020 in light of the COVID-19 pandemic, to better utilize the insight of outside directors and contribute to more frank discussions.

-Composition of the Board of Directors
+3. Composition of the Board of Directors

-As of March 31, 2020, the Board of Directors consisted of 15 directors, seven of which were outside directors.
+As of March 31, 2021, the Board of Directors consisted of 15 directors, seven of whom were outside directors.
 Accordingly, outside directors represented over 40% of all directors.
+It was once again acknowledged that the outside directors represented a diverse range of expertise, genders, and nationalities and that the Board of Directors features an atmosphere conducive to outside directors voicing opinions regarding management.